• Skip to primary navigation

 How to Beat It

-Yoga is often cited as helpful in improving symptoms of stress, depression, and anxiety experienced by those in cocaine recovery.
+Yoga is often cited as helpful in improving symptoms of stress, depression and anxiety experienced by those in cocaine recovery.
 According to the NIH, 17 studies on managing stress with yoga showed improvement in physical and psychological stress-related issues.
-Ten studies showed beneficial improvement in general mental wellbeing and resilience using yoga.
+Ten studies showed beneficial improvement in general mental well-being and resilience using yoga.

-Spirituality and prayer, as well as mindfulness-based stress reduction techniques, can help ground the individual and relieve anxiety, fatigue, insomnia, mood disturbances, and other stress-related symptoms.
+Spirituality and prayer, as well as mindfulness-based stress reduction techniques, can help ground the individual and relieve anxiety, fatigue, insomnia, mood disturbances and other stress-related symptoms.

 4. Triggers

-Triggers include the sights and sounds of people, places, and things associated with past cocaine use.
+Triggers include the sights and sounds of people, places and things associated with past cocaine use.

 How to Beat It

 First, identify the triggers and then learn what works to effectively deal with them.
 It may be that environmental changes are necessary.
 Getting rid of all cocaine paraphernalia is a must.
-It’s also wise to stop associating with cocaine and other drug users.
+It’s also wise to stop associating with other drug users.

 5. Easy Street Availability of Cocaine